emergenzeHack/covid19italia/en/contribuisci.md

 Here the basic step to integrate you in our platform (we can support you in this procedure), you need:

-### On Telegram
+### On Slack
-- At least a [Telegram](https://web.telegram.org/#/login) account to contact us.
-We will create a Telegram group for coordination.
+- At least a [Slack](https://slack.com/intl/en-it/) account to contact us.
+We will create a Slack channel for coordination with you.

 ### On Github
 - At least a [Github](www.github.com) Account to moderate issues and make modifications to the web platform.
 We will create a Github editor group for reports management.